 Are you sending the application by post?
 Please then enclose a regular copy or a certified copy of the diplomas or certificates.
 Never send the original by post.
 Are you going to visit an IND Desk?
 Please then bring the original diploma/certificate or a certified copy with you.

-In special situations you can be granted exemption from taking (part of) the exam.
-This means that you do not have to take (part of) the exam.
+You can be exempted from taking (a part of) the exam in case of special individual or medical circumstances.
+This means that you do not have to take (a part of) the exam (again).

 Were you unable to take the civic integration exam for a 3-year period due to physical or mental circumstances?
 You then can be granted exemption for taking (part of) the exam.